 Coffee, tea, alcohol, and pop are all stimulants.
 The chemical makeup of their ingredients send certain signals to your brain to behave in certain ways.
 For coffee, tea, or pop, the caffeine jump starts your brain and increases the level of cortisol (the stress hormone)—causing you to feel more awake.
-While we totally understand you can’t quit these things cold turkey, it’s time for a swap.
+While we totally understand if you can’t quit these things cold turkey, it’s time for a swap.
 Start with one of these drinks a day.
 Maybe instead of your second cup of coffee you have green tea instead.
-Maybe instead of pop you have a glass of juice or better yet, water.
+Maybe instead of pop you have some naturally flavored carbonated water.
 It’s all about the little swaps that will make all the difference with your health and metabolism.

 Looking for more healthy swaps?
 Check out these 21 ingredient swaps for your next recipe!

-It’s not that popeye bulge that will boost your metabolism.
-It’s a regular, steady increase of strength-building exercise that will teach your body to move the food energy from fat cells to muscle tissue.
+Strength training should also be an important part of your routine as you age.
+A regular, steady increase of strength-building exercise that will teach your body to move the food energy from fat cells to muscle tissue.
 One of the variables of metabolic rate is your lean muscle mass.
 The more lean muscle you have and less fat, the higher your metabolism will be.
 This is because lean muscle takes up more energy than fat while at rest.